SAN DIEGO TRAFFIC

 Remember public transportation

-If you live near the coast, the San Diego Coaster is a fantastic alternative to sitting in San Diego traffic on I-5.
-With convenient stops from downtown to the far northern reaches of our county, you'll enjoy breathtaking ocean and canyon views while working on your laptop computer or conducting business on your cell phone.
+If you live near the coast, the San Diego Coaster is a fantastic alternative to sitting in San Diego traffic congestion on I-5.
+With convenient stops from downtown to the northern reaches of our county, you'll enjoy ocean and canyon views while doing business on your cell phone or laptop computer.
 The coaster is a popular alternative to driving for thousands of San Diegans.
 Ride the Coaster and you'll never have to worry about San Diego traffic reports, again!
+Click here for San Diego traffic accident information

-The San Diego Trolley is worth checking out if you travel around downtown San Diego and/or to and from the East County communities including SDSU.
+The San Diego Trolley is worth using if you travel around downtown San Diego and/or to and from the East County communities including SDSU.
 Expansion of the San Diego Trolley from Old Town to the UCSD campus and the UTC Shopping Center is in the planning stage.
 The Amtrak system offers 12 daily trips between San Diego and Los Angeles.
 Also, it's another great alternative to driving from the coastal cities to downtown San Diego on the weekend.
-Plus, the SPRINTER will be completed in December 2007 connecting Oceanside, Vista, San Marcos and Escondido.
-This new mass transit rail line will run 22 miles along the Highway 78 corridor, offering service with 64 trains per day to 15 convenient stations including Palomar College.
+Plus, the SPRINTER mass transit rail line runs 22 miles along the Highway 78 corridor.
+SPRINTER service includes 64 trains per day stopping at 15 convenient stations between Oceanside, Vista, San Marcos and Escondido including Palomar College.

-Fortunately, SANDAG, a regional planning group is working with local, state and national agencies to improve San Diego traffic conditions.
+SANDAG, a regional planning group is working with local, state and national agencies to improve San Diego traffic conditions.
 They manage the TransNet money, the half-cent sales tax dedicated to regional transportation improvements.
-Between 1988 and 2008, $3.3 billion will be generated and an additional $14 billion will be created from 2008 to 2048.
-Highway list outlines new highway construction projects that will help ease San Diego traffic congestion.
+Between 1988 and 2008, $3.3 billion was generated and an additional $14 billion will be created from 2008 to 2048.
+Highway list outlines new highway construction projects that will help improve San Diego traffic conditions.
 Highway map gives an interactive view of how new highways, roads and mass transit will improve San Diego traffic reports in the future.

 New roads are not always the answer!